-I actually think that the cookies are better the next day, if that’s possible.
+Whether you keep the Toasted Pecan Snowball Cookies or give them as gifts, I think that you will find that they are actually better the next day, if that’s possible.
 The Toasted Pecan Snowball Cookies stay fresh for a week when packaged in an airtight container.
 They make the perfect edible gift for the holiday season, and are the perfect size to pop into your mouth.
 Yum!

 Toasted Pecan Snowball Cookies are likely to quickly become your favorite cookie for any occasion